Pregnancy after infertility

 Infertility can cause anxiety both during pregnancy and after the birth of the baby, and there may be a higher likelihood that these parents will be overly protective of their children.

 At the beginning of the year, I had a miscarriage which left me heartbroken.
 I feel incredibly blessed to be pregnant again but I’ve also felt like a bag of nerves. ~Carrie Symonds

 It is therefore important be aware of feelings of anxiety during pregnancy and in the months following birth, and be aware of how your thoughts and feelings are affecting your experience of pregnancy and your parenting in the early months and years of parenthood.

 If you continue to experience feelings of distress, there is pregnancy counselling available under Medicare and you can also seek help for anxiety.
 Links to specialist services can be found on the e-COPE Directory.

-You can also sign-up to our free Ready to COPE Guide to provide you with emails throughout your pregnancy.
-Ready to COPE can provide you with tools and strategies to help with feelings of stress, and help you to identify if, and when you may need additional support.
+You can also download up to our free Ready to COPE app for tools, strategies and evidence-based information to help with feelings of stress, and help you to identify if, and when you may need additional support.